Brownster/ipod-dock/research.md

     Testing: Before setting up wireless transfers, test that the Pi can see and sync the iPod wired.
 Plug the iPod into Pi’s USB (perhaps using a micro USB OTG cable).
 The iPod should start charging (it will likely beep and show “Do not disconnect”).
 On the Pi, dmesg should show a new USB device (e.g., “sda” attached).
 Install gtkpod or gnupod and try adding a song manually to verify the pipeline.
 This ensures your wiring and library setup is correct before automating.

     Performance: USB 2.0 on Pi Zero is okay for file transfers – copying a large audiobook (hundreds of MB) might take tens of seconds.
-The wireless part depends on your Wi-Fi network – the Pi Zero W’s Wi-Fi is decent (802.11n 2.4GHz) so it can probably receive a file as fast as the iPod can write it (iPod HDDs or flash in those models typically write a few MB/s).
+The wireless part depends on your Wi-Fi network – the Pi Zero 2 W’s Wi-Fi is decent (802.11n 2.4 GHz) so it can probably receive a file as fast as the iPod can write it (iPod HDDs or flash in those models typically write a few MB/s).
 For audiobooks, that’s fine.
 Just be patient on very large syncs, and perhaps incorporate a progress indicator if using a web UI.

     Open-Source Libraries Summary: